nao1215/Klipy/README.md

-# Klipy - CLI/GUI toolsets for manipulating the clipboard
+# Klipy - CLI/GUI toolsets for the clipboard